wpify/custom-fields/README.md

 * `suffix`: Text behind the field.
 * `custom_attributes`: array of custom attributes you want to add to the field.
 * `description`: Description that will be shown below the field.
+* `display`: Callback function or boolean value that indicates wheter the item is shown.

 ## Attachment field type `attachment`, `multi_attachment`